-2.4/ Designing the new methodology on social media monitoring and updating the monitoring methodology as a whole by extending monitoring activities to key political / social topics (such as gender equality, influence of foreign powers and/or cybersecurity in the context of elections) and adapting it to the latest situation on the ground of research and history of collaboration with the UN agencies, EU / European Commission and OSCE/ODIHR in the field of elections-related media monitoring.
-During the course OdP will illustrate the latest developments in media analysis, international principles and best practices in the analysis of election campaigns and media coverage of elections.
+2.2/ Updating the methodologies of media monitoring of various media segments, including social media, by extending monitoring activities to key political / social topics (such as gender equality, influence of foreign powers, most important current political topics) and adapting it to the latest situation on the ground

+In order to further increase the capacity of the CSOs/media monitors and adapt the methodology to the changing context, they will undergo training.
+The training on the methodology will be performed by Rastislav Kužel of Memo-98, a Slovak media research organization with more than 20 years of experience of research and history of collaboration with the UN agencies, EU / European Commission and OSCE/ODIHR in the field of elections-related media monitoring.
+During the training course the consultant will illustrate the latest developments in media analysis, international principles and best practices in the analysis of election campaigns and media coverage of elections.